KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 15 (XXE)/XXE.md

 # Escalating the Attack
 You can use XXEs to:
 1. Access and exfiltrate system files, source code and list directories on local machines (READ FILES)// To read local files use this scheme `file://` followed by the path of the file you are reading
-2. Perform SSRF attacks to port-scan target's network, read files on the network & access resourced hidden behind firewall Example 1:</br>
+2. Perform SSRF attacks to port-scan target's network, read files on the network & access resourced hidden behind firewall</br>
+    Example 1:</br>
     ![image](https://github.com/user-attachments/assets/4f9ca310-459c-4db4-a244-4ecf75b6dd85)</br>
     Example 2: (returns AWS metadata)</br>